Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for SIMARTH Mattress

-• Use a stable foundation to keep edge support consistent.
+• Use a stable foundation to keep support and edge performance consistent.

-• Rotate the mattress periodically to even out comfort-layer wear patterns.
+• Rotate the mattress periodically to help even out wear.

-• If you sleep hot, lean toward the more responsive builds (Firm or Upgrade Strengthen) and keep breathable bedding.
+• If you sleep hot, lean toward the Upgrade Strengthen or Firm model and use breathable bedding.

-• If you’re a side sleeper with shoulder sensitivity, favor the Pillow Top or Gel Memory Foam model over the Firm Hybrid.
+• If you are side-sleeper dominant, start with the Pillow Top or Gel Memory Foam model.

 FAQs